roqwerty/alexandria/README.md

     // Compares two values within an error margin TEST_EPSILON_EQ(fx, fy, 0.00001);

-    // Any tests performed when this is false won't print any output, but WILL still
+    // Any tests performed when this is true won't print any output, but WILL still
     //  be outlined by the summary macro below TESTS_SILENT = true;